Investing in the Future of NOSD

 NOSD Referendum Information

-If the referendum is approved, the school board plans keep the school portion of the tax bills the same over the next four years.
-This can be done by reducing early debt payments and reallocating the funds for operational purposes.
+The school board plans to keep the school portion of the tax bills the same over the next four years.
+If the referendum is approved, this will be done by reducing early debt payments and reallocating the funds for operational purposes.

 The proposed referendum asks permission to raise funds specifically for operating needs.
 By decreasing early debt payments (not NOSD’s required debt payments) and reallocating these funds for operating needs, the District could address future budget deficits.
 Changing how funds are used, requires community approval.

-Unanticipated funding from the state (increasing the allowable revenue limit) would be very beneficial and could provide flexibility to further lower the mill rate and/or resume prepayment of debt (saving on interest costs).
+Unanticipated funding from the state (increasing the allowable revenue limit or state aids) would be very beneficial and could provide flexibility to further lower the mill rate and/or resume prepayment of debt (saving on interest costs).
 The School Board plans to levy up to $1,100,000 annually, only levying what is truly needed.

 Voter Information